Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Conclusions

 \section{Conclusions}

-We present a treatment-aware diffusion model for generating longitudinal multi-parametric MRI and predicting diffuse glioma tumor growth.
-The proposed method employs an optimized joint learning strategy that incorporates a sequence of source MRI and treatment information as conditioning inputs to DDPM, allowing for the generation of future MRI as well as the prediction of series tumor masks on the source and generated MRI.
-Our model also enables the implicit ensemble of multiple predictions using the stochastic sampling process and further produces uncertainty maps by calculating the variance of these predictions.
-Thus, this approach has the potential to both predict future tumor growth patterns and quantify tumor evolution uncertainty, thereby improving treatment planning and, ultimately, patient outcomes.
+We present a treatment-aware diffusion (TaDiff) model for generating longitudinal multi-parametric MRI and predicting diffuse glioma tumor growth.
+The proposed method incorporates a sequence of source MRI and treatment information as conditioning inputs and employs an optimized joint learning strategy that effectively leverages the benefit of both DDPM and segmentation networks, allowing for the generation of future MRI for any given treatment and time point, as well as the prediction of corresponding glioma growth probabilities.
+Our model also enables the ensemble of multiple predictions using the stochastic sampling process to account for various possible treatment responses and further produces uncertainty maps by calculating the variance of these predictions.
+This approach has the potential to predict treatment-aware tumor growth patterns and quantify tumor evolution uncertainty, thereby supporting improved treatment planning and, ultimately, enhancing patient outcomes.

 \appendices